flancia-coop/doc.anagora.org/social-coop-cwg.md

 - moderation questions is unlocked, and could conceivably be for philosophical questions and abstract scenarios
 - reports is locked and is about specific actions of specific people (everyone who's a moderator can see it)

-M: Confusing in the past, but might be g
+M: Confusing in the past, but might be good to have them.
+So folks can say "what if..." in a separate, wider space.
+Important to keep reports locked.
+Especially if we're letting people join Zulip more openly cos they're interested.

+H: Agree, nice to separate theory from specific questions about individual reports.

+S: Learning the ropes - is #reports automated?
+M: When someone wants to discuss a specific report.
+S: Moderation questions is more "moderation: everything to do with it"?
+M: Yes
+S: Agree with Melissa then.
+Might have sensitive discussion about

 #### let's do the loomio vote for new CWG members